xplenty/xplenty.jar/README.md

 ## Xplenty Java Wrapper

-The Xplenty jar is a Java artifact that provides a simple wrapper for the [Xplenty REST Api Tasks](https://github.com/xplenty/xplenty-api-doc).
+The Xplenty jar is a Java artifact that provides a simple wrapper for the [Xplenty REST Api](https://github.com/xplenty/xplenty-api-doc).
 To use it, create an XplentyAPI object and call its methods to access the Xplenty API.
 This page describes the available XplentyAPI methods.